Products Excluded from This Obligation

 - Before filing a lawsuit, the consumer sent the business a written notice of intent to pursue legal action, detailing their demands (see note**).
 (Sections 31a(a)(5) and 31a(b) of the Consumer Protection Law)

-But the compensation doesn’t have to stop at 10,000 NIS!
-In cases of repeated, ongoing, or aggravated violations, the court may award compensation without proof of damage up to 50,000 NIS (Section 31a(c) of the Consumer Protection Law, 5741-1981).
+However, compensation isn’t capped at 10,000 NIS!
+For repeated, ongoing, or aggravated violations, courts may award up to 50,000 NIS without proof of damage.
+(Section 31a(c) of the Consumer Protection Law, 5741-1981).

 Judicial Considerations in Awarding Exemplary Damages